ginizer/uni-works/README.md

-This repository is a curated collection of my projects, assignments, and coursework completed during my studies in **Mathematics and Data Analysis**.
+This repository is a collection of my projects, assignments, and coursework completed during my studies in **Mathematics and Data Analysis**.
 It includes both practical exercises and larger, more in-depth projects.

-## 🛠 Technologies and Tools Used
+## Technologies and Tools Used

 - **Programming languages**: Python, R, MATLAB
 - **Libraries**: pandas, NumPy, scikit-learn, matplotlib, ggplot2